X-rayLaser/generative-rnn/tutorial.md

 sequence of pixel intensities.
 We are going to train RNNs to predict the next pixel given all the preceding ones.
 After the training is complete, we will be able to sample newish images from this network.
+As a bonus, we will apply the model for an image classification task.

-To save computational resources, I will concentrate on using MNIST and CIFAR-10 datasets for that purpose.
-But anyone is welcomed to experiment with bigger images.
-So.
-Without further due, let's begin.
+To save computational resources, I will concentrate on using MNIST and CIFAR-10 datasets.

 ## Prerequisites
 First, we need to set up the environment.
 We create a new folder for